grpc/proposal/L82-core-event-engine.md

   /// Factory method to create a network listener / server.
   ///
   /// Once a \a Listener is created and started, the \a on_accept callback will
   /// be called once asynchronously for each established connection.
-Note that
-  /// unlike other callbacks, there is no status code parameter since the
-  /// callback will only be called in healthy scenarios where connections can be
-  /// accepted.
-  ///
+This method
-  /// This method may return a non-OK status immediately if an error was
+  /// may return a non-OK status immediately if an error was encountered in any
-  /// encountered in any synchronous steps required to create the Listener.
-In
+  /// synchronous steps required to create the Listener.
+In this case,
-  /// this case, \a on_shutdown will never be called.
+  /// \a on_shutdown will never be called.
   ///
   /// If this method returns a Listener, then \a on_shutdown will be invoked
   /// exactly once, when the Listener is shut down.
 The status passed to it will